antfu/antfu.me/pages/chat.md

 <CalCom link="antfu7/quick-chat" title="Book a chat" />

+> Note that I might not always be able to respond immediately and can possibly miss some inquiries.
+Do check back if the booking becomes **accepted**, otherwise I might not have seen it yet.
+If I missed your inquiry, feel free to book again in another time slot.

 ### Consultancy

 I am fairly limited in terms of the time I have, but I understand that more complex questions or in-depth discussions may require a longer time frame.
 If needed, I'm happy to do an hour consultancy call to help.